Taylor Kinney: Personal life

 Kinney began dating singer-songwriter Lady Gaga in July 2011.
 They first met in Nebraska while working on the music video for her song "You and I", and started dating soon afterwards.
 They became engaged in February 2015, but ended up calling off their engagement in July 2016.
+In 2022, Kinney began dating model Ashley Cruger.
+On April 30, 2024, Kinney and Cruger married in a private ceremony in Chicago.